01 Feb Peach and White Chocolate Tart

 - As close to serving as possible, slice your fruit into thin slices (about 2mm thick).
 Use the same little cookie and fondant cutters as above to cut out heart and flower shapes from the fruit slices.
 Brush with a little lemon juice to prevent browning.

 - Carefully arrange the fruit and pastry shapes on the tart as desired.
-Serve with extra slices of fruit if desired.
+Serve with extra slices of fruit or a fruit coulis if desired.